kaltura/DeveloperPortalDocs/documentation/player-sdk/Android-API-Events-And-Hooks.md

 ```

 ### Enable/Diable Configuration on Runtime
-In some cases, the application will want to add or remove configuration attributes upon states or event that are receive.
+In some cases, the application will want to add or remove configuration attributes upon states or event that are received.

 The Player has an API for enabling and disabling these settings, the setKDPAttribute, wich receives three parameters:

-    plugin name
+- plugin name
-    attribute name
+- attribute name
-    enable/disabe (boolean)
+- enable/disabe (boolean)

-- Example: Adding closed caption plugin
+* Example: Adding closed caption plugin

 ``` java